Catch Reporting FAQs

 Why do I have to report how many rock lobster I release?

 Reporting the number of rock lobster released can provide valuable information about how rock lobster stocks are doing.
-For example, if fishers are releasing rock lobster but aren’t taking home their bag limit, that might indicate there are lots of undersized lobster in an area, but not many legal size lobster.
+For example, if fishers are releasing rock lobster but aren’t taking home their bag limit, that might indicate there are lots of undersized lobster in an area, but not many legal sized lobster.

 The citizen science information you choose to report, like the size of rock lobster, gives more context for this data.